Transcript: Do Doctors Make the Grade?

 Is it possible that doctors think they know more than they really do?
 Doctors may think they know enough about nutrition, but do they?

-Doctors were asked a list of simple questions on diet and cardiovascular disease.
-Some simpler than others.
-True or false, does walking and gardening increase physical activity levels?
-(95% got that right).
+Doctors were asked a list of simple questions about diet and cardiovascular disease; some simpler than others.
+True or false: does walking and gardening increase physical activity levels?
+95% got that right.
 Good.

-So, how did they do overall?
+But, how did they do overall?

 What do you think?

-They didn’t get an A, B, or C. Or even a D. 64% correct.
-They failed.
+They didn’t get an A, B, or C. Or even a D.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.